monoscope-tech/apitoolkit-landing/docs/dashboard/dashboard-pages/dashboard/index.md

 # Dashboard Page

-In this guide, you will learn how to effectively navigate through the **Dashboard** page on the APItoolkit dashboard and maximize all the powerful features accessible in it.
+In this guide, you will learn how to effectively navigate through the **Dashboard** page on the monoscope dashboard and maximize all the powerful features accessible in it.

 ```=html
 <hr />